ibm-cloud-docs/monitoring/pricing.md

 Since there were no agents running in this example, the base price and additional containers costs were not applicable to this example.
 {: note}

-## Billing sample 4: Host allotment and platform metrics combined
+### Billing sample 4: Host allotment and platform metrics combined
 {: #pricing_example4}

 The following configuration demonstrates billing for a combination of host time-series allotment as well as platform metrics.

 Consider the following example where you have the following configuration:
-* 3 hosts
+* 3 hosts running agents for orchestrated environments
-    * Host-1 generates 1000 time-series
+    * Host-1 generates 1000 custom metrics time-series
-    * Host-2 generates 850 time-series
+    * Host-2 generates 850 custom metrics time-series
-    * Host-3 generates 800 time-series
+    * Host-3 generates 800 custom metrics time-series
 * Cloud Foundry generates 200 time-series per month
 * Event Streams generates 200 time-series per month
 * IBM Cloud Databases generates 100 time-series per month